What Are Sober Living Homes?

 In addition to these rules, people who live in these types of houses are encouraged to find work or go to school during the day and must contribute to the home by doing chores.
 They also must refrain from any violence.
 Some people who live in halfway houses are required to be home by a certain time of night.
 These rules help residents learn to be responsible for themselves and their behavior.

 Who Can Live in a Sober Living House?

 Most sober living homes will accept residents who are new to the rehab process...-Rehabs.com

-Although most sober living homes do not restrict who may apply to live there, the majority of residents have gone through a rehab program before going to sober living.
+Although most sober living homes do not restrict who may apply to live there, the majority of residents have completed a substance abuse rehabilitation program prior to moving in.
 This makes sense because residents must be able to stay sober in order to live in this type of home.
 Those actively working on their recovery who already have some sobriety under their belt and have learned the tools to help them stay sober are more likely to succeed at sober living than those who are new to recovery.

 Although prior completion of a rehab program is common, it is not always a prerequisite to living in a sober residence.
 Many sober living homes will accept residents who are new to the rehab process as long as those residents are willing to stay sober and live by the other house rules.
-At the very least, however, residents should have already completed any detox program so that they can achieve medical stability and are not acutely ill and unable to work while living in the sober house.
+When applicable, residents should already have completed a detox program to guarantee medical stability and to preclude against being acute ill and unable to work while living in the sober house.

 How Much Does It Cost?